suchkovcode/dentistry/README.md

 # Website speed and performance
-Сайт сверстан по принципу mobile first
+The site is designed according to the mobile first principle

 **Google page speed**